InformedPowerPlatform/license-assignment-accelerator/README.md

 * Select the Assignee name from the list of available assignees. **Cost Center** should be selected for that assignee if they have a default set.
   * Note: You can always override the Cost Center assignment if needed.
 * Optionally select the Date of this assignment for reference.
+* If you are assigning a larger quantity of licenses (e.g. to a whole department/team instead of a person), enter the quantity assigned.
 * Click **Save and Close** to save the assignment, or **Save and New** to create another assignment for the same contract line.

 ## Requests